 Learn about the passionate executive leaders at BC Mental Health and Substance Use Services.
 They are dedicated to providing patient-centred care for people with some of the most complex mental health and substance use needs in the province.

-Chief Operating Officer, Complex Mental Health and Substance Use Services
+Chief Operating Officer, BC Mental Health and Substance Use Services

 Angela joined British Columbia Mental Health and Substance Abuse Services as the Provincial Executive Director of Forensic Psychiatric Services in September, 2015.
 She is responsible for the clinical operations of the Forensic Psychiatric Hospital and six Regional outpatient clinics.
 With experience as a registered nurse and in federal corrections, she is excited to join an already diverse group of leaders and dedicated professionals providing patient care in Forensic Services.

 Angela began her career as a nurse, where she found her passion in correctional, then forensic nursing.
 After spending many years as a frontline nurse, she began her career in health care administration within the federal correction system.
 Since her career transition from nursing, Angela has served as a Warden to a federal penitentiary in Saskatchewan, served as a Regional Director of Operations overseeing security and intelligence oversight for 12 federal prisons in Saskatchewan, Alberta, and Manitoba.
 She was appointed Warden of Edmonton Institution for Women from 2012-2014, and prior to her relocation to British Columbia, resumed the role of Executive Director at the Regional psychiatric Center in Saskatoon.
 Angela holds a Bachelor of Science in Nursing and has completed numerous training and certificate course in both nursing and corrections milieus.